 47. New Zealand isolation nurtured an extremely rich biodiversity, which was a melting pot of a plethora of species.
 But the subsequent arrival of humans to the islands wiped out the entire population of many species.
-The list is long but a three most prominent species are Auckland Islands merganser, Chatham Islands penguin and New Zealand quail.
+The list is long but three most prominent species are Auckland Islands Merganser, Chatham Islands penguin and New Zealand quail.

 48. If Australia has the iconic flightless bird emu, New Zealand answered back with its native flightless bird Moa.
 Sadly, both are extinct because of their crappy genes.

 49. The namesake of New Zealand’s people is Kiwi.
 A flightless, innocent bird that also happens to be almost blind.
 Though the size of a chicken, it’s an expert in the field of laying eggs.
 It holds the peerless record of laying the largest egg, relative to its body size.

 50. Kakapo, only found in New Zealand, is not only the world’s only flightless parrot but also the largest one.
 It natural to wonder why most birds in New Zealand are flightless.
 The answer is; they never evolved wings, as the islands were isolated for thousands of years.
 When other bird-eating species did come, along with human migration, they became easy prey and were wiped out of existence.

 51. Though the Twin Islands are a paradise for reptiles, New Zealand is a country with no snakes.
 Of course, there are a few in the sea but you can safely lie on land, without the fear of one.
 The government actually has an ongoing anti-snake policy, to safeguard its fragile ecosystem.

 52. 1/3 of the land in NZ is protected by the Government for its rich biodiversity.